bridgewell/android-sdk-sample-code/README.md

 *   `ACCESS_COARSE_LOCATION` and `ACCESS_FINE_LOCATION` allow the device to send user location data for ad targeting, which can increase revenue by making impressions more valuable to buyers.
 *   `READ_PHONE_STATE` allows the Web View API to collect device data.

+2. Configure your app by following the instructions for the [Google Mobile Ads SDK](https://developers.google.com/admob/android/quick-start#import_the_mobile_ads_sdk).

 <a id="sdk-usage"></a>
 # SDK usage